 Tax Sale Property

-Jackson County will hold delinquent tax sales in August of 2019.
-The sale at the Eastern Jackson County Courthouse in Independence will begin Monday, August 12, 2019, and the sale at the Jackson County Courthouse in Kansas City will begin Monday, August 19, 2019.
+Jackson County held delinquent tax sales in August of 2019.
+The sale at the Eastern Jackson County Courthouse in Independence began Monday, August 12, 2019, and the sale at the Jackson County Courthouse in Kansas City began Monday, August 19, 2019.

 In order to bid at the sale, a registration form must be submitted not less than 10 days prior to the sale.
 Download the registration form (PDF) and related notice.
 Jackson County employees are ineligible to bid on delinquent tax sale properties.